Cristopher-Cruz/Apple-Health-Export/README.md

 # HealthKit :

-If you are curious or uncertain about a particular element or attribute, you can browse through the [HealthKit documentation](https://developer.apple.com/documentation/healthkit) for more details :
+If you are curious or uncertain about a particular element or attribute, you can browse through Apple's [HealthKit documentation](https://developer.apple.com/documentation/healthkit) for more details :

 ![Alt text](workoutactivitytype.png)